raechanel/reading-notes/questions.md

 * I would like to know how states works with local storage
 * What specific scenarios do you use React in?
 * How do you know what things should be components?
+* When would you use `node.js`?